Rajpratik71/sheepdog-wiki/General-protocol-support.md

 # iscsiadm -m node --targetname iqn.2013-10.org.sheepdog-project --portal 127.0.0.1:3260 --login
 </pre>

+New device files, e.g. /dev/sdb, will be created on your system after login completion.
 Now your system can use the speepdog VDIs like ordinal HDDs.

 ## NBD
 1. Create a Sheepdog image